-A study done by Kimberly Goyette and Yu Xie at the University of Michigan examined the “Social mobility and the educational choices of Asian Americans.”
+A study done by Kimberly Goyette and Yu Xie at the University of Michigan examined the “social mobility and the educational choices of Asian Americans.”
 Their research proved that there’s a strong correlation between the model-minority stereotype and the student’s own academic achievements.

-Furthermore, these researchers concluded that teachers presumed Asian-American students had higher qualities over other ethnicities.
+Furthermore, these researchers concluded that teachers presumed Asian-American students had higher qualities over students of other ethnicities.
 Even so, the pressure that students face from teachers is only one of many impacts of this common assumption.

 An Asian-American student’s performance at school is not only affected by the suppositions made by their teachers and peers, but also the pressure from their own parents.